yclas/guides/docs/Advertisement-review-system.md

 **IMPORTANT!**  Make sure that the user paypal link option is activated, otherwise the reviews cannot work properly.
 To get this working, go to Settings > Payment > Paypal, Set “Buy Now” to “On” and Save changes.

 We hope that with our new Yclas solutions managing your website is imporved and easy to work with!
-And remember that this is a premium feature which you can get now starting from  [a small montly fee](https://yclas.com/self-hosted.html)
+And remember that this is a premium feature which you can get now starting with [a small montly fee](https://yclas.com/self-hosted.html)

 Note that the review option is available only for the Premium Users.
 When you’re ready to have a Premium Theme, go to  **[our market](https://yclas.com/templates.html)**.